vippsas/vipps-developers/settlements/sftp-report-service/readme.md

 #### Product description
 The SFTP report service is used for downloading settlement reports.
 SFTP-users are created, associated with a public key, and given access to the reports of one or more merchants.
 The reports are generated dynamically upon request.

-#### How to set up users for connecting to the SFTP server
+#### How to configure users for access to the SFTP Report Service

-1. Login to https://portal.vipps.no and click ìBedriftsinfoî under Bedrift and Organization name.
+1. Login to https://portal.vipps.no and click ‚ÄúBedriftsinfo‚Äù under Bedrift and Organization name.

 ![alt text](images/01_velg_profil.png "Velg profil")